sveinpg/build-your-own-react/README.md

 :bulb: [document.createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) can be used to create HTML elements.

+:running: Remember to run the tests `npm run test2` :wave:

 ## 3. Handle children

 Great, we are now able to create **one** HTML element!
 In order to render more than one element we need to handle children.